aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/_index.md

 {{< gist "aspose-com-gists" "f3606888162b6b9cad4e80c485ee4ec3" "Examples-CSharp-WebScraping-MultimediaScraping-GetVideoInfoTest1.cs" >}}

+In the example above, we use the [GetMultimedia()](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimediascraper/methods/getmultimedia) method of MultimediaScraper class to initialise multimedia objects that collect information from the specified page URL.

 In the example above, we use the [GetMultimedia()](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimediascraper/methods/getmultimedia) method of MultimediaScraper class for initializing multimedia object that can collect information from the specified page URL.
 The [CollectVideoInfo()](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimedia/methods/collectvideoinfo) method of the Multimedia class collects and provides video information from the associated URL.
 These can be the VideoInfo class properties such as Description, Duration, Formats, MultimediaHost, Thumbnails, and Title for a video file.